ZhangSteven/IB/README.md

 2) HGNH trades do not mark partial execution, for example,

 	Type	Quantity	Open/Close
 	Buy	10		O (Open 10 long positions)
 	Sell	15		O (but it actually is 10 for closing, 5 for opening)

 Is there a way to auto detect and fix this?

 3) No way to prevent uploading the same trade file twice or to prevent missing a trade file?
 Record the total number of trades for each broker and match with Bloomberg tickets, maybe.

 4) Trade cancellations cannot flow AIM to Geneva.

+# ver 0.23, 2019-01-30
+1) Guang Fa security files (trade, position, cash) can now be handled.
+2) Empty records files are handled now, whenever there are files with empty records, a csv file is written with headers only.
+This way, Geneva side won't generate files not found error.